MichielNoback/java_jupyterbook/06_leftovers/JUnit_basics.md

     testImplementation 'org.assertj:assertj-core:3.13.2'
 }

-//in some cases you need to put this in to get it running (I am not sure why...) test {
+// this tells IntelliJ you wish to use the JUnit platform to run the tests test {
     useJUnitPlatform()
 }